 |725||Gold filled||Gold filled||Gold filled||$18.00|

 The Ventura’s color palette featured the same four dark colors that had graced the third-generation Symphony.
 The Slim Ventura offered six colors, adding two to the palette of the standard Ventura.
 The green of the Venturas seems to be somewhat bluer than the green on the Symphony, but that difference could easily be due to the pens’ having been made from different lots of plastic.
+The Slim Ventura also appeared in two all-metal colors featuring groups of four parallel longitudinal lines separated by spaces the width of one line.
+These metal finishes were not offered for the Ventura.
 The color chips here were made from photographs of actual pens.
 3D highlighting added with a computer.

 |Brown (Slim Ventura only)|

 In Eversharp’s December 15, 1953, parts list, the entire part (sac guard with two pressure bars) was identified as Part No 8679, Presser Bar.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 My thanks to Jim Mamoulides, who provided some of the information and lent several of the pens for for photography.